pistolla/About-Me/README.md

 I'm an avid Full-stack Web Developer, Mobile developer, ML/DL, Blockchain Software Engineer, founder and CEO of [CodeSafi](https://codesafi.co.ke/) LTD

-I'm here to help the world learn to code, do great things with data prowess, python lover, dance enthusiast, and life enthusiast.
+I'm here to help the world learn to code, do great things with data and life enthusiast.